Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 ### 0. Initializing

-The next steps might help in organizing the data.
+The next steps are not obligatory, but might help in organizing the data.
+The bold printed commands are put so that they can be copied directly to the bash (note to modify the respective paths on your own machine).

 1. Create an empty folder